Munch Museum: Current

-In summer 2021, 28000 pieces of art was moved from the previous museum at Tøyen, to the new museum at Bjørvika, Oslo.
+In summer 2021, 28,000 pieces of art were moved from the previous museum at Tøyen, to the new museum at Bjørvika, Oslo.

-The museum was opened by the King Harald V in October 22 2021.
+The museum was opened by King Harald V on 22 October 2021.

 2004 armed robbery of two paintings

 On Sunday, 22 August 2004, two paintings by Munch, The Scream and Madonna, were stolen from the Munch Museum by armed robbers who forced the museum guards to lie on the floor while they snapped the cable securing the paintings to the wall.
 The paintings were recovered by Oslo Police on 31 August 2006.